 This course is a comprehensive look at the hospital and facility coding and billing.
-The student will have the opportunity to work with the entire workflow, from patient intake through the billing process for both the inpatient and outpatient facility.
-The student will have chapter exercises as well as extensive billing (UB-04 completion) and coding exercises (including the assignment of DRGs or APCs).
-This course cannot be applied to the Health Information Technology degree.
-Prerequisite(s): BIO 107, HCM 130, HCM 250, HCM 260
+The student will have the opportunity to work with the entire workflow, from patient intake through the billing process for

-HCM 285-ADVANCED MEDICAL CODING 3-0-
+HCM 285-ADVANCED MEDICAL CODING

 This course provides extensive, hands-on abstract medical coding.
 The course will review methodologies for the abstracting of physician's notes in many different specialties.
 The student will also have the opportunity to take a mock exam, which is developed from the CPC and CCS-P national exam.
-Prerequisite(s): HCM 145, HCM 250, HCM 260 and 20 hours of HCM courses
+Prerequisite(s): HCM 145, HCM 250, HCM 260 and 20 credit hours of HCM courses.

-HCM 299-VIRTUAL CAPSTONE 3-0-3
+HCM 299-VIRTUAL CAPSTONE

 This course provides virtual office experience for those completing the health care management associate degree.
 Students will gain valuable experience working strictly online from a home environment.
 Students will develop proper communication skills, time management, proper office etiquette, appropriate ethical and legal responsibilities with office staff and management by working with other classmates and the instructor of the course.
-Course Prerequisite(s): BIO 107 and or BIO 171/172, HCM 145, HCM 150, HCM 155, HCM 165, HCM 250, and HCM 260
+Prerequisite(s): BIO 107 or BIO 171 and BIO 172, HCM 145, HCM 150, HCM 155, HCM 165, HCM 250, and HCM 260